 What This Guide Covers

-This is the management and maintenance hub for Cloudways on Hoos Hosting.
+This guide covers management and maintenance for Cloudways on Hoos Hosting.
 It groups the ongoing operational tasks: backups, cron jobs, logs and monitoring, alerts, domain and DNS changes, scaling, and running more than one site on a server.
-For pricing, what the platform includes, and how it compares to traditional hosting, start with the parent Cloudways hosting guide.
+For pricing, what the platform includes, and how it compares to traditional hosting, start with the Cloudways hosting guide.
 If you have not provisioned a server yet, the Cloudways setup and migration guide comes first; this guide assumes your site is already live.

 Your Cloudways Maintenance Routine